nchavez1/classes/class-04/README.md

 But he cautions that the tool should not be the goal.
 Rather, the goal should be visualizing information.
-In [A Better Way to Code](https://medium.com/@mbostock/a-better-way-to-code-2b1d2876a3a0), he goes one step further and quotes Ben Shneiderman:
+In [A Better Way to Code](https://medium.com/@mbostock/a-better-way-to-code-2b1d2876a3a0), he goes one step farther by providing the folling quote from Ben Shneiderman:

 > The purpose of visualization is insight, not pictures.